 SELEGILINE HYDROCHLORIDE TABLETS USP 5 MG

 Selegiline Tablets Description

 Selegiline hydrochloride is a levorotatory acetylenic derivative of phenethylamine.
 It is commonly referred to in the clinical and pharmacological literature as l-deprenyl.

 The chemical name is: (R)-(-)-N,2-dimethyl-N-2-propynylphenethylamine hydrochloride.
 It is a white to near white crystalline powder, freely soluble in water, chloroform, and methanol, and has a molecular weight of 223.75.
 The molecular formula is C13H17•HCl.
 The structural formula is as follows:

 Each tablet, for oral administration, contains 5 mg selegiline hydrochloride.
-Inactive ingredients are citric acid, anhydrous lactose, magnesium stearate, and microcrystalline cellulose.
+Inactive ingredients are microcrystalline cellulose, lactose monohydrate, and stearic acid.